JustToThePoint English Website Version

 S is closed ⇒ ℂ - S is open:

-Let z be an arbitrary point in ℂ - S. This means z ∉ S. Since S contains all its boundary points, and z is not in S, z cannot be a boundary point of S. Therefore, z ∉ ∂S.
+Let z be an arbitrary point in ℂ - S. This means z ∉ S. By assumption, S is closed, meaning it contains all its boundary points, and z is not in S, z cannot be a boundary point of S. Therefore, z ∉ ∂S.

 If z is not a boundary point of S, it must be an interior point of ℂ - S. This means there exists an open disk Dz centered at z such that Dz is entirely contained within ℂ - S (i.e., Dz ⊆ ℂ - S).